MercuryPay/Activate.PHP/README.md

 ## Step 4: Submit Request to Mercury

-* There is a helper class included in this repository that provides an example of how to call the endpoints below.
-Please see:  Activate.PHP/Activate.PHP/Helpers/ActivateServiceHelper.php.
+* [Activate.PHP/Helpers/ActivateServiceHelper.php](Activate.PHP/Helpers/ActivateServiceHelper.php) is a helper class that will show you how to send requests to the Mercury API via JSON.

 ### Submit A Lead